-Although it has been estimated that the risk of injury to the urinary tract is 1% during pelvic surgery, particularly hysterectomy, many of these injuries are occult.
-When routine cystoscopy is performed following hysterectomy, bladder injury is identified in about 3% of patients and ureteral injury in about 2%.
+Although it has been estimated that the risk of injury to the urinary tract is 0.3% during pelvic surgery, particularly hysterectomy, many of these injuries are occult.
+When routine cystoscopy is performed following hysterectomy, intra-operative diagnosis of bladder or ureteral injury may be optimized.

 While fistulae can result following surgery in an anatomically normal field, the most common risk factor associated with urinary fistulae after pelvic surgery is anatomical distortion.
 Common causes include embryologic anomalies (e.g. double ureters), prior surgeries (e.g. cesarean delivery, renal transplant), fibroids (especially paracervical), severe endometriosis, severe acute or chronic inflammatory disease (including fibrosis from prior surgery or radiation), and cancer.
 Fistulae also are more common with abdominal and laparoscopic hysterectomies.

 When recognized at the time of surgery, injuries should be repaired immediately if possible.
 Occult injuries to the bladder or ureters may lead to leakage of urine outside of the collection system, usually tracking to the vaginal cuff, resulting in either a vesicovaginal or ureterovaginal fistula.

 Preventive strategies are important.
 During surgical procedures, optimal exposure of adjacent anatomical structures should be maximized.
 In general, sharp, rather than blunt dissection is advised, especially for the vesicouterine plane following one or more cesarean deliveries.
 While some suggest placement of ureteral stents preoperatively, others contend that they increase the risk of injury to the ureter.
 In general, ureteral stents are not required to aid in the identification of normal anatomy.